skorch-dev/skorch/docs/user/callbacks.rst

 Checkpoint
 ----------

-Creates a checkpoint of your model parameters after each epoch if your valid loss improved.
+The :class:`.Checkpoint` callback creates a checkpoint of your model parameters after each epoch if your validation loss improved.

 To change where your model is saved, change the ``target`` argument.
 To change under what circumstances your model is saved,